OnChainDen/mls-contracts/README.md

 ## Onchain Custody Overview
 Onchain Custody is a new category of cryptocurrency custody.
 It is non-custodial and provides all the benefits of self-custody while being significantly more secure than all other forms of custody (traditional custody, self-custody, and MPC).

+Onchain Custody stores assets in a smart contract.
+Users interact with it via a web application and dedicated mobile wallet.

 ### Policy Engine
 The heart of Onchain Custody is the **policy engine**.
 The policy engine allows users to specify rules (a.k.a. "policies") that dictate: